 GEORGE MICHAEL was serenading the ladies as a pop star with Wham! before going solo — but he finally had to address gay rumors after being busted for soliciting sex from an undercover officer in a Beverly Hills bathroom.
 He insisted in 1998 that he “spent the first half of my career being accused of being gay when I hadn’t had anything like a gay relationship,” but later admitted that he’d “been out to a lot of people since 19.”

 TAB HUNTER was one of Hollywood’s hottest stars when his career was derailed after his gay life became an open secret.
-The screen hunk later said the big studios had sacrificed him to the tabloids to save Rock Hudson’s career — and remembered “dates” with co-star Natalie Wood where he’d go home to Anthony Perkins as she “ran off to go see Dennis Hopper!”
+The screen hunk later said the big studios had sacrificed him to the tabloids to save Rock Hudson’s career — and recalled “dates” with co-star Natalie Wood where he’d go home to Anthony Perkins as she “ran off to go see Dennis Hopper!”
 Tab later became a gay icon for cracking open Hollywood’s celluloid closet, but the devout Catholic still never married his longtime love Allan Glaser.

-RICHARD CHAMBERLAIN was another pioneering star whose sexuality became an open secret — but he still refused to admit for years that he was in a romantic relationship during his decades in Hawaii with ex-love Martin Rabbet.
+RICHARD CHAMBERLAIN was another pioneering star whose sexuality became an open secret — but he refused to admit for years that he was in a romantic relationship during his decades in Hawaii with ex-love Martin Rabbet.
 “I’ve obviously become the prime target for people who’ve branded me gay just because I’m a confirmed bachelor, live with a man and have always been extremely private about my personal life,” he once complained.
 Even now, says Richard, “I wouldn’t advise a gay leading man-type actor to come out.”

 KEVIN SPACEY outraged the gay community when he only outed himself after being caught in an underage sex scandal — saying: “I now choose to live my life as a gay man.”
 Before that, however, Kevin would frequently deny reports of same-sex relationships.
 At one point, Kevin specifically said any gay rumors were “not true,” and insisted that he’d been living with the same woman for nine years.